You are going to sign out in

 Payment(s):

-Your yearly $80 supply fee covers all the in-class items like painting paper, paint, clay, pastels, sharpies, special art supplies, consumables, paint trays, crafting supplies, etc.
+The $80 supply fee covers all the in-class items like painting paper, canvases, paint, clay, pastels, sharpies, special art supplies, consumables, paint trays, crafting supplies, etc.

-Class minimum is 6.
-Class maximum is 15.
-Class minimum must be reached by August 14 for this class to be considered to make.
+Class minimum is 5.
+Class maximum is 18.
+Class minimum must be reached by the end of August for this class to be considered to make.
 Please register early and pay your first month’s tuition and supply fee to hold your spot.
 Tuition is due the first day of class each month.
-The first month’s $60 tuition (for August) plus $80 supply fee is due upon registration and is refundable up until August 14.
-NOTE: This means your first real payment after school starts is due the first class in September.
-The last payment will be in May.
-There are 10 months of tuition payments.
+The first month’s $65 tuition (for August) plus $80 supply fee is due upon registration and is refundable up until the end of August.
+Payment Schedule:

 Fees for dropping this course after the beginning of the year are as follows: